 Points A, B and C are the centres of three circles, each one of which touches the other two.
 Prove that the perimeter of the triangle ABC is equal to the diameter of the largest circle.

-Prove Pythagoras Theorem using enlargements and scale factors.
+Prove Pythagoras' Theorem using enlargements and scale factors.

 The circumcentres of four triangles are joined to form a quadrilateral.
 What do you notice about this quadrilateral as the dynamic image changes?
 Can you prove your conjecture?

 This shape comprises four semi-circles.
-What is the relationship between the area of the shaded region and the area of the circle on
+What is the relationship between the area of the shaded region and the area of the circle on AB as diameter?

 The diagonal of a square intersects the line joining one of the unused corners to the midpoint of the opposite side.
 What do you notice about the line segments produced?